-Emperor Cheng of Han -- An Bi King who Ended Up in Woman’s Bed
+Emperor Cheng of Han — A Bisexual Monarch that Ended Up in A Woman’s Bed

 From A Decent Crown Prince to A Smart Monarch

 Liu Ao was an adorable, polite kid when he was little, and his grandfather Emperor Xuan of Han, one of the best monarchs of the Han Dynasty, liked him a lot.

 Therefore, even though Liu Ao and his mother were not appreciated by his father, Emperor Yuan of Han, he was the crown prince safely.

 After Liu Ao ascended to the throne as Emperor Cheng of Han, he realized that his father had already lost power over the eunuch group and some powerful aristocratic clans, which made it difficult for him to reign the empire.

 Jade Figurine and Horse Unearthed from Mausoleum of the Emperor Yuan of Han — Xianyang Museum

 Initially, he used some noble clans to crack down on the strong eunuch group and annihilate their power, and then he assigned his mother’s Wang clan to abate other aristocrats.

 Afterward, he and his mother’s clan obtained the absolute authority of the Han Empire.